 Should I Stay In The North, South, East Or West Part Of Gili Air?

 The east side of the island is the best area to stay in Gili Air for swimming and snorkelling, as it has the best beaches.
+This is the main area for the sea turtles.

 The south side of the island is perhaps the busiest as this is where the jetty is and where boats arrive and leave.
 So this would be our pick for where to stay if you don’t want to walk far with luggage but also don’t mind a more touristy feel.